 Skills, Supervision, Knowledge, and Ability

-- Must be dependable, well organized, and an effective people and time manager.
+- Must be dependable, well organized, and an effective time manager.

-- Must have the ability to clearly, concisely, and professionally communicate ideas and create a shared idea through good verbal and written skills.
+- Must have the ability to clearly, concisely, and professionally communicate ideas through good verbal and written skills.

-- Must be knowledgeable of mental health diagnoses and services.
+- Must understand basic mental health diagnoses and services.

-- Must be genuine, empathetic, and emotionally connected in helping Residential Supervisors and Houseparents work with designated population.
+- Must be personable, genuine, empathetic, and emotionally connected in helping students, relating with families, and working with referral sources.

 - Must have a valid driver’s license.